pbottari/Cybersecurity-/README.md

 Web-2    (10.1.0.6)
 Web-3    (10.1.0.7)

-We have installed the Filebeat and Metricbeat on the following machines: Web-1, Web-2, Web-3
+- We have installed the Filebeat and Metricbeat on the following machines: Web-1, Web-2, Web-3

-These Beats allow us to collect the following information from each machine:
+- These Beats allow us to collect the following information from each machine:

    - Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.
    - Metricbeat periodically collects metrics from the operating system and from services running on the server.
 It takes the metrics and statistics that it collects and ships them to outputs such as Elasticsearch or Logstash.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the install_elk.yml file to /etc/ansible/ directory
+- Copy the install_elk.yml playbook file to /etc/ansible/
-- Update the hosts file to include your new elk VM bny adding the line 10.0.0.4 ansible_pythin_interpreter=/usr/bin/python3 under the [elk] section.
+- Update the hosts file on /etc/ansible to include your new elk VM bny adding the line 10.0.0.4 ansible_pythin_interpreter=/usr/bin/python3 under the [elk] section.
 - Run the playbook, and navigate to http://[your_elk_server_ip]:5601/app/kibana to check that the installation worked as expected.

-- _Which file is the playbook?
-Where do you copy it? /etc/ansible/install_elk.yml
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-The hosts file on /etc/ansible
--  How do I specify which machine to install the ELK server on versus which to install Filebeat on? modify the host file by adding the IP of the machine the elk server will be installed ude [elk]  and the same to the machines filebeat will be installed under [webservers]
-- _Which URL do you navigate to in order to check that the ELK server is running? http://[your_elk_server_ip]:5601/app/kibana

 Installing Filebeat:

-Download the filebeat configuration template with the following command: curl https://gist.githubusercontent.com/slape/5cc350109583af6cbe577bbcc0710c93/raw/eca603b72586fbe148c11f9c87bf96a63cb25760/Filebeat > /etc/ansible/files/filebeat-config.yml
+- Download the filebeat configuration template with the following command: curl https://gist.githubusercontent.com/slape/5cc350109583af6cbe577bbcc0710c93/raw/eca603b72586fbe148c11f9c87bf96a63cb25760/Filebeat > /etc/ansible/files/filebeat-config.yml
-Edit lines #1106 and #1806 by replacing the IP address with the IP address of your ELK machine.
+- Edit lines #1106 and #1806 by replacing the IP address with the IP address of your ELK machine.
-Save the file in  /etc/ansible/files/filebeat-config.yml.
+- Save the file in  /etc/ansible/files/filebeat-config.yml.
-Creat a filebeat playbook and save at /etc/ansible/filebeat-playbookl.yml Run the playbook by running the command: ansible-playbook /etc/ansible/filebeat_playbook.yml After the playbook completes, follow the steps below to confirm that the ELK stack is receiving logs from your DVWA machines
+- Creat a filebeat playbook and save at /etc/ansible/filebeat-playbookl.yml
+- Run the playbook by running the command: ansible-playbook /etc/ansible/filebeat_playbook.yml
+- After the playbook completes, follow the steps below to confirm that the ELK stack is receiving logs from your DVWA machines
-	Navigate back to the Filebeat installation page on the ELK server GUI.
+ - Navigate back to the Filebeat installation page on the ELK server GUI.
-	On the same page, scroll to Step 5: Module Status and click Check Data.
+	- On the same page, scroll to Step 5: Module Status and click Check Data.
-	Scroll to the bottom of the page and click Verify Incoming Data.
+	- Scroll to the bottom of the page and click Verify Incoming Data.
-You should begin seeing information such as the following:
+- You should begin seeing information such as the following:

 Installing Metricbeat:

-Download the metribeat configuration template with the following command: curl ----- Edit lines #96 by replacing the IP address with the IP address of your ELK machine.
+- Download the metribeat configuration template with the following command: curl -----
+- Edit lines #96 by replacing the IP address with the IP address of your ELK machine.
-Save the file in  /etc/ansible/files/metricbeat-config.yml.
+- Save the file in  /etc/ansible/files/metricbeat-config.yml.
-Creat a metric playbook and save at /etc/ansible/metricbeat-playbookl.yml Run the playbook by running the command: ansible-playbook /etc/ansible/metricbeat_playbook.yml After the playbook completes, follow the steps below to confirm that the ELK stack is receiving logs from your DVWA machines
+- Creat a metric playbook and save at /etc/ansible/metricbeat-playbookl.yml
+- Run the playbook by running the command: ansible-playbook /etc/ansible/metricbeat_playbook.yml
+- After the playbook completes, follow the steps below to confirm that the ELK stack is receiving logs from your DVWA machines
-	Navigate back to the metricbeat installation page on the ELK server GUI.
+- Navigate back to the metricbeat installation page on the ELK server GUI.
-	On the same page, scroll to Step 5: Module Status and click Check Data.
+	- On the same page, scroll to Step 5: Module Status and click Check Data.
-	Scroll to the bottom of the page and click Verify Incoming Data.
+	- Scroll to the bottom of the page and click Verify Incoming Data.
-You should begin seeing information such as the following:
+- You should begin seeing information such as the following: